NikolaDucak/caps-log/README.md

 - `+` / `-` = show calendar for next / previous year

 ## Log entry tags and sections
-`clog` stores all logs as simple markdown files purely to give your editor some syntax highlighting when editing.
+`caps-log` stores all logs as simple markdown files purely to give your editor some syntax highlighting when editing.
 This 'syntax' was chosen with little thought based on personal preference.
 If you find flaws, do open an issue.
 It is up to you to choose what would be a section and what would be a tag.

 *Sections*

 To mark a section just do: `# section name`.
-All text below until the next section is considered part of it, although clog currently does not care about that text, just the section title.
+All text below until the next section is considered part of it, although `caps-log` currently does not care about that text, just the section title.
 By default, the first line of the file is ignored when looking up section titles, as I like to use that line for a section with the date of the current line, this is configurable via command line arguments or config file.